NatsumeLS/NatsuReShade/NatsuFFXIVPreset/README.md

 Suitable for both gameplay and screenshot usage.

-Focus on being as close as real lighting as possible while not being over saturated.
+Focus on being as close to real lighting as possible while not being over saturated.

 Configurations for **qUINT RTGI 0.30** are included.